Passport

-If you were previously convicted of a felony in Florida or another state and you want to travel abroad, you may be wondering if you can leave the United States as a convicted felon – a reasonable question indeed.
+Suppose you were previously convicted of a felony in Florida or another state and want to travel abroad.
+In that case, you may wonder if you can leave the United States as a convicted felon – a reasonable question.

-If a U.S. citizen with a felony record wishes to travel outside the United States, they won’t usually have any problem, however, if they have an outstanding warrant for a serious felony, they can face serious repercussions if they attempt to leave the U.S. because it looks like they’re trying to flee the country to avoid prosecution.
+If a U.S. citizen with a felony record wishes to travel outside the United States, they won’t usually have any problem.
+However, suppose they have an outstanding warrant for a serious felony.
+In that case, they can face severe repercussions if they attempt to leave the U.S. because it looks like they’re trying to flee the country to avoid prosecution.

 Can a Felon Get a Passport in the U.S.?